 Julie guest teaches regularly in the UK and internationally and for the Cecchetti Faculty of whom she is also an elected Committee Member.
 She is a founder member and regular guest teacher for the Auguste Vestris Society, a non-profit, Paris based teaching organisation and Auguste Vestris in Italy and has written several articles for the Vestris Society to accompany the series of ‘White Nights’ Masterclasses in Paris between November 2009 – July 2011, celebrating Russian, French and Italian ballet masters of the 20th century

-In April 2012 she organised the first ever weekend seminar of masterclasses bringing together Cecchetti, Bournonville and the Escuela Bolera with international guest teachers in London.
+In April 2012 she organised the first ever weekend seminar of masterclasses bringing together Cecchetti, Bournonville and the Escuela Bolera with international guest teachers in London at Highgate Ballet School.

 Julie qualified as GYROKINESIS ® Level 1 Teacher in May 2014.
 GYROKINESIS ® is a registered trademark of GYROTONIC ® Sales Corp and is used with their permission.